 Just back from Europe, mainly France after a long absence.
 So much improvement in access to and presentation of art in public spaces and museums (many new since the early 80s – the Guggenheim Bilbao, Tate Modern, Neue Pinakothek, Musee D’Orsay, Pompidou Centre, Foundation Van Gogh in Arles for examples).

 Not sure yet how that will affect what I do.
-My 2017 goal was to use larger brushes and cut loose more.
+My 2017 goals were to tell more stories; and to use larger brushes and cut loose more.
 However, many of my favourite “expressive” works are quite small – often with smallish brush widths it seemed.

 Van Gogh wrote that his works were “carefully planned in advance” and executed rapidly – the opposite of what I do.
 So maybe – smaller canvases, plan more, edit less – and good luck with that, perhaps in the end we all create in accordance with our natures.